hai-vr/documentation/docs/products/animator-as-code/functions-vrchat.md

 - `AnimationClip ProxyForGesture(AacAv3.Av3Gesture gesture, bool masculine)` <br/>
   Gesture proxy animation asset.
 There are two idle animations for the neutral hand, the bool selects one or the other.

+## State (AacFlState)

+### Driver state behaviour

+#### Local

+- `AacFlState DrivingLocally()` <br/>
+  Set the driver to be Local only.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+#### Set

+- `AacFlState Drives(AacFlIntParameter parameter, int value)` <br/>
+  Drive the Int parameter to value.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState Drives(AacFlFloatParameter parameter, float value)` <br/>
+  Drive the Float parameter to value.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState Drives(AacFlBoolParameter parameter, bool value)` <br/>
+  Drive the Bool parameter to value.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState Drives(AacFlBoolParameterGroup parameters, bool value)` <br/>
+  Drive the Bool parameter to value.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+#### Add

+- `AacFlState DrivingIncreases(AacFlFloatParameter parameter, float additiveValue)` <br/>
+  Drive the Float parameter, incrementing it by `additiveValue`.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState DrivingDecreases(AacFlFloatParameter parameter, float positiveValueToDecreaseBy)` <br/>
+  Drive the Float parameter, decreasing it by the amount of `positiveValueToDecreaseBy`.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState DrivingIncreases(AacFlIntParameter parameter, int additiveValue)` <br/>
+  Drive the Int parameter, incrementing it by `additiveValue`.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState DrivingDecreases(AacFlIntParameter parameter, int positiveValueToDecreaseBy)` <br/>
+  Drive the Int parameter, decreasing it by the amount of `positiveValueToDecreaseBy`.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+#### Random

+- `AacFlState DrivingRandomizesLocally(AacFlFloatParameter parameter, float min, float max)` <br/>
+  Drive the Float parameter value to be random between min and max.
+Set the driver to be Local only.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState DrivingRandomizesLocally(AacFlIntParameter parameter, int min, int max)` <br/>
+  Drive the Int parameter value to be random between min and max.
+Set the driver to be Local only.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+- `AacFlState DrivingRandomizesLocally(AacFlBoolParameter parameter, float chance)` <br/>
+  Drive the Bool parameter value to be random with the specified chance of being true.
+Set the driver to be Local only.
+Create an Avatar Parameter Driver state behaviour if it does not exist.

+### Tracking state behaviours

+- `AacFlState PrintsToLogUsingTrackingBehaviour(string value)` <br/>
+  Use an Animator Tracking Control to print logs to the avatar wearer.
+Create an Animator Tracking Control state behaviour if it does not exist.

+- `AacFlState TrackingTracks(TrackingElement element)` <br/>
+  Use an Animator Tracking Control to set the element to be tracking.
+Create an Animator Tracking Control state behaviour if it does not exist.

+- `AacFlState TrackingAnimates(TrackingElement element)` <br/>
+  Use an Animator Tracking Control to set the element to be animating.
+Create an Animator Tracking Control state behaviour if it does not exist.

+- `AacFlState TrackingSets(TrackingElement element, VRC_AnimatorTrackingControl.TrackingType trackingType)` <br/>
+  Use an Animator Tracking Control to set the element to be the value of `trackingType`.
+Create an Animator Tracking Control state behaviour if it does not exist.

+### Locomotion state behaviour

+- `AacFlState LocomotionEnabled()` <br/>
+  Enable locomotion.
+Create an Animator Locomotion Control if it does not exist.

+- `AacFlState LocomotionDisabled()` <br/>
+  Disable locomotion.
+Create an Animator Locomotion Control if it does not exist.